meadmaker/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * Calculation of dynamic attributes such as CHAP-Challenge, or Message-Authenticator
 * Calculation of "encrypted" attributes such as Tunnel-Password.

 The use of RadSec does not change the calculation of security-related fields (such as the Response-Authenticator) in RADIUS {{RFC2865}} or RADIUS Dynamic Authorization {{RFC5176}}.
-Calculation of attributes such as User-Password {{RFC2865}} or Message-Authenticator {{!RFC3579}} also remain unchange.
+Calculation of attributes such as User-Password {{RFC2865}} or Message-Authenticator
+{{!RFC3579}} also remain unchange.

 The changes to RADIUS implementations required to implement this specification are largely limited to the portions that send and receive RADIUS Packets on the network and the establishment of the (D)TLS connection.

 The requirement that RADIUS remain largely unchanged ensures the simplest possible implementation and widest interoperability of the specification.
 This includes the usage of the outdated security mechanisms in RADIUS that are based on shared secrets and MD5.
 This is not considered a security issue, since integrity and confidentiality are provided by the (D)TLS layer.
+See
-See {{security_considerations}} of this document or {{RFC9765}} for more details.
+{{security_considerations}} of this document or {{RFC9765}} for more details.

 We note that for RADIUS/DTLS the DTLS encapsulation of RADIUS means that RADIUS packets have an additional overhead due to DTLS.
 This is discussed further in {{dtls_spec}}.

 ## Detecting Live Servers

 As RADIUS is a "hop-by-hop" protocol, a RADIUS proxy shields the client from any information about downstream servers.
 While the client may be able to deduce the operational state of the local server (i.e., proxy), it cannot make any determination about the operational state of the downstream servers.

 Within RADIUS, proxies typically only forward traffic between the NAS and RADIUS servers, and they do not generate their own response.
 As a result, when a NAS does not receive a response to a request, this could be the result of packet loss between the NAS and proxy, a problem on the proxy, loss between the RADIUS proxy and server, or a problem with the server.

 The absence of a reply can cause a client to deduce (incorrectly) that the proxy is unavailable.
-The client could then fail over to another server or conclude that no "live" servers are available (OKAY state in {{!RFC3539, Appendix A}}).
+The client could then fail over to another server or conclude that no "live" servers are available (OKAY state in
+{{!RFC3539, Appendix A}}).
 This situation is made even worse when requests are sent through a proxy to multiple destinations.
 Failures in one destination may result in service outages for other destinations, if the client erroneously believes that the proxy is unresponsive.

-RADIUS/(D)TLS implementations MUST utilize the existence of a TCP/DTLS connection along with the application-layer watchdog defined in {{RFC3539, Section 3.4}} to determine whether a server is alive.
+RadSec implementations MUST utilize the existence of a TCP/DTLS connection along with the application-layer watchdog defined in
+{{RFC3539, Section 3.4}} to determine whether a server is alive.

 RadSec clients MUST mark a connection DOWN if one or more of the following conditions are met:

 * The administrator has marked the connection as DOWN.
 * The network stack indicates that the connection is no longer viable.
 * The application-layer watchdog algorithm has marked it DOWN.

 RadSec clients MUST implement the Status-Server extension as described in {{!RFC5997}} as the application level watchdog to detect the liveliness of the endpoint in the absence of responses.
 RadSec servers MUST be able to answer to Status-Server requests.
 Since RADIUS has a limitation of 256 simultaneous "in flight" packets due to the length of the ID field ({{RFC3539, Section 2.4}}), it is RECOMMENDED that RadSec clients reserve ID zero (0) on each session for Status-Server packets.
 This value was picked arbitrarily, as there is no reason to choose any other value over another for this use.

-For RADIUS/TLS, the endpoints MAY send TCP keepalives as described in {{!RFC9293, Section 3.8.4}}.
+For RADIUS/TLS, the endpoints MAY send TCP keepalives as described in
-For RADIUS/DTLS connections, the endpoints MAY send periodic keepalives as defined in {{RFC6520}}.
+{{!RFC9293, Section 3.8.4}}.
+For RADIUS/DTLS connections, the
+endpoints MAY send periodic keepalives as defined in {{RFC6520}}.
 This is a way of proactively and rapidly triggering a connection DOWN notification from the network stack.
-These liveliness checks are essentially redundant in the presence of an application-layer watchdog, but may provide more rapid notifications of connectivity issues.
+These liveness checks are essentially redundant in the presence of an application-layer watchdog, but may provide more rapid notifications of connectivity issues.

 # Design Decisions
 {: #design_decisions}